jchue/argon-webtrees-theme/README.md

 # Argon Theme for webtrees

-A theme for the [webtrees](https://github.com/fisharebest/webtrees) online geneology application based on the [Argon Design System](https://github.com/creativetimofficial/argon-design-system).
+A theme for the [webtrees](https://github.com/fisharebest/webtrees) online geneology application based on the [Argon Dashboard](https://github.com/creativetimofficial/argon-dashboard).
 Since webtrees is templated with Bootstrap, this theme applies Argon styles in the majority of places but adapts where necessary.

 ## Screenshots